Naagar/Seeds_Classification/README.md

    Choosing the classification model is difficult as we have a very small dataset and the distribution of the images of each class in the data set.
 And applied some image augmentation techniques.
-   We have used the Resnet(18, 34, 50, 101, 152), SqueezeNet, MobileNetV2 and simple model (3 CNN and 1 FC layers).
+   We have used the Resnet(18, 34, 50, 101, 152), SqueezeNet, MobileNetV2, and simple model (3 CNN and 1 FC layers).

-   Here the main problem is the overfitting, and to overcome this, we have used the Drop out method.
+   Here, the main problem is overfitting, and to overcome this, we have used the Dropout method.

 Classification model (MobileNetV2)